 How to Apply for EANS Funds

 EANS funding is available in many states.
-In order to become eligible, state governors first need to apply for this federal source of money, and in most states, a designated distribution organization serves as the official recipient of federal funds in order to exempt nonpublic schools from federal oversight.
+To become eligible, state governors first need to apply for this federal source of money, and in most states, a designated distribution organization serves as the official recipient of federal funds to exempt nonpublic schools from federal oversight.

-There are twelve purposes for which these funds can be used: the first half of the list is focused on personal protective equipment and other safety measures, and the second half of the list is focused on addressing learning loss for students due to Covid-19.
+There are twelve purposes for which these funds can be used: the first half of the list is focused on personal protective equipment and other safety measures, and the second half of the list is focused on addressing learning loss for students due to COVID-19.
 Amounts will vary by state, and schools applying for the second round of PPP loans right now are not eligible.
-However, this is an incredible, and an incredibly rare opportunity for Christ-centered schools to invest in support services that will impact their viability and resources for serving students of wider abilities for many years to come.
+However, this is an incredible, and incredibly rare opportunity for Christ-centered schools to invest in support services that will impact their viability and resources for serving students of wider abilities for many years to come.

 Demonstrating Learning Loss

 As the saying goes, never waste a crisis.
 I would add that right now, don’t waste the chance to make an investment that will benefit your school and your students, especially students of varying abilities.
-If you are one of the schools who saw a boost in enrollment due to opening in person and increasing support services, you have already seen the positive benefits of meeting students’ learning needs.
+If you are one of the schools that saw a boost in enrollment due to opening in-person and increasing support services, you have already seen the positive benefits of meeting students’ learning needs.
 This EANS funding provides an opportunity to build on that trend.
 If you have always wanted to implement a robust, multi-tiered system of supports to enroll whole families, now is the time.